aaaasmile/Solitario/README.md

 # Solitario versione 2.0

 This is the a Solitaire game with 40 italian Briscola cards.
-The original game was the [Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)) using 52 cards.
+The original game and source of inspiration is the [Klondike](https://en.wikipedia.org/wiki/Klondike_(solitaire)) that is using 52 cards.
 This is an SDL2 project developed on Linux Ubuntu.
 This is also ported to Windows using MySys2.

 ## Supported Deck